The Palmyra girls' cross country team has already had a season for the ages and it's not even over yet.

 "It was hard," said a proud Palmyra coach Barb Mellinger.
 "I tweeted that it felt like a battle.
 It was really tough, but that made it sweeter."

-The triumph was made even more enjoyable by the fact that the Cougars captured another Mid-Penn crown despite the fact that one of its normal top five runners, Mariah Ricci, was
+The triumph was made even more enjoyable by the fact that the Cougars captured another Mid-Penn crown despite the fact that one of its normal top five runners, Mariah Ricci, was limited by a back ailment she's recovering from and finished 48th.

 But Strynkowski stepped into the void and picked up that slack, much to the delight of Mellinger.